-Use the mls qos queue-set output threshold global configuration command to configure the weighted tail-drop (WTD) thresholds, to guarantee the availability of buffers, and to configure the maximum memory allocation to a queue-set (four egress queues per port).
+Use the mls qos queue-set output threshold global configuration command on the switch stack or on a standalone switch to configure the weighted tail-drop (WTD) thresholds, to guarantee the availability of buffers, and to configure the maximum memory allocation to a queue-set (four egress queues per port).
 Use the no form of this command to return to the default setting.